Menu

 Controls

 The ideal controls are intuitive and easy to operate.
 They require little more than a tap or two to execute your desired function.
-A timer is highly recommended as a power-saving feature and safety feature.
-In most situations, staying in a hot tub that’s set at 100 to 104 degrees for more than 15 to 30 minutes is not advisable, as it can cause overheating and dehydration
+A timer is highly recommended as a power-saving safety feature.
+In most situations, staying in a hot tub set at 100 to 104 degrees for more than 15 to 30 minutes is not advisable, as it can cause overheating and dehydration

 Ground cloth